HarlockOfficial/DVA232_Project/README.md

 ### 1. ABSTRACT
 ### 2. INTRODUCTION
 - a brief summary
-### 3. IDEA - ```diff + MARKO ```
+### 3. IDEA - MARKO
-- brainstorming process {
+- brainstorming process
-	how did we come up with the idea? what was the first idea?
+	> how did we come up with the idea?
+	> what was the first idea?
-	-- the goals of the project -- why was the first idea discarded?
+	> -- the goals of the project --
+	> why was the first idea discarded?
-	what choices were made?
+	> what choices were made?
-	what was the focus?
+	> what was the focus?
-}

 - choice of games {
 	what games were chosen?
 	why we chose those games? (use of sensors, learning about sensors)